Vexcited/react-native-real-fetch/package/README.md

 ## Limitations

+On both **Android and iOS**, the `statusText` property depends on the OS' implementation.
+It will not retrieve the status text from the server.

-Basically, whatever you can do with fetch should be possible here — just check the types to ensure the variables you're passing are supported.
+Basically, whatever you can do with [`fetch`](https://developer.mozilla.org/docs/Web/API/Window/fetch) should be possible here — just check the types to ensure the variables you're passing are supported.

 Since I initially developed this for personal use, only basic functionality is supported.